karservice/kobra/README.md

 by the [python-social-auth-liu](https://github.com/ovidner/python-social-auth-liu)
 package.

-### Docker
+### Build and runtime environments
-Docker is used to build and run the application in a production environment.
-You can also use it to run in a development setting
+Docker is used to build and run the application in a production environment (see the dedicated, private repo for this).
+You can also use it to run in a development setting, preferably using Docker Compose (see the instructions above).
+The `Dockerfile` as well as the Docker Compose definitions (in this repo and the production dito) are *by themselves* considered the documentation for how to get the application to build and run.

 Third-party API clients
 -----------------------